Geosphere-Austria/dataset-api-docs/src/user-guide/type.md

 ## timeseries

-A spezial type of raster data.
+A special type of raster data.
 Instead of a supplying a bounding box an [EPSG:4325](https://epsg.io/4326) coordinate pair is supplied.
 The nearest neighboring grid point from raster data is returned.

 ## station